Step 1: Select a stone and a design

 Photo 14: Caulk the corners

 Press tape along each side at all the corners.
-Squeeze caulk into the joints, smooth them, then immediately remove the tape.
+Squeeze kitchen and bath caulk into the joints, smooth them, then immediately remove the tape.

 Photo 15: Trim the edge of the tub